 The information on a voter includes the person's home address, political party affiliation, date of birth and sometimes a phone number.

 However, much of the personal information, such as home addresses and phone numbers, is not open to the general public because of privacy cconcerns.
 In California, a reporter can get access to the restricted information if you can demonstrate you need it for "journalistic purposes."

 A county voter registrar's office has an alphabetical index of the names of registered voters in that county.

 The information listed for each person includes their home address, date of birth, political party affiliation, and sometimes a phone number (when a person registers to vote, they have the option of listing their phone number).

 There will be one index of people currently registered to vote, and other indexes of people registered to vote in previous years.

-A county voter registrar's office has a computer terminal with an address index that lists who is registered to vote at each address.
+A county voter registrar's office has an address index that lists who is registered to vote at each address.

 There usually is a street index for current voters, and sometimes other indexes available for previous years.